What is a Poison Pill?

 Since Lipton employed the poison pill, various techniques have developed.
 The general idea, however, is to dissuade any outside takeover attempt by either making the company less desirable or by putting current shareholders at a higher point of power.
-Both of these can be accomplished by selling cheaper shares to existing shareholders, thereby diluting the potential equity an acquirer receives, and also providing more equity to existing shareholders.
+Both of these goals can be accomplished by selling cheaper shares to existing shareholders, thereby diluting the potential equity an acquirer receives, and also providing more equity to existing shareholders.

-A common type of poison pill is the flip-in provision.
+A common type of poison pill strategy is known as the flip-in provision.